+Sexual Harassment Policy for all Employers in New York State

-- 4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject the South New Berlin Free Library to liability for harm to targets of sexual harassment.
+4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject The Edmeston Free Library to liability for harm to targets of sexual harassment.
 Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
-The South New Berlin Free Library will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
-The South New Berlin Free Library will keep the investigation confidential to the extent possible.
+Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct.

+5. [Employer Name] will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
+The Edmeston Free Library will keep the investigation confidential to the extent possible.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment. - 6.
-All employees are encouraged to report any harassment or behaviors that violate this policy.
-The South New Berlin Free Library will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the Board of Trustees. - 8.
-This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
+All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment.

+6. All employees are encouraged to report any harassment or behaviors that violate this policy.
+The President of the Board of Trustees of the Edmeston Free Library will provide all employees a complaint form for employees to report harassment and file complaints.

+7. Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to the president of the Board of Trustees.

+8. This policy applies to all employees, paid or unpaid interns, and non-employees, such as contractors, subcontractors, vendors, consultants or anyone providing services in the workplace, and all must follow and uphold this policy.
 This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.